-However, prolonged GM-CSF production in the tumor microenvironment has been associated with disease progression in certain experimental models, including a Phase III trial involving immunization with irradiated, GM-CSF-secreting allogeneic prostate carcinoma cells in patients with hormone therapy-refractory metastatic disease [66].
-This progression may result from immune tolerance induced by prolonged GM-CSF administration, leading to the recruitment of myeloid suppressor cells or the differentiation of myeloid precursors into immature tolerogenic DCs [70, 71].
+Extended GM-CSF production within the tumor environment is linked to disease progression in some experimental conditions, including a Phase III study that tested the immunization with irradiated GM-CSF-producing allogeneic prostate cancer cells in patients with metastatic disease resistant to hormone therapy [66].
+This advancement could be due to the immune system becoming tolerant because of long-term administration of GM-CSF, which could lead to the recruitment of myeloid suppressor cells or cause myeloid precursors to develop into immature, tolerogenic dendritic cells [70-71].

-Recent approaches focus on targeting DC-specific molecules, including Fc receptors, CD40, and C-type lectin receptors (CLRs).
-CLRs are particularly attractive targets because different DC subsets express various CLRs such as DEC205, DC-SIGN, mannose receptor (MR), and Dectin-1.
-CLRs are involved in recognizing and capturing glycosylated self-antigens and pathogens for antigen presentation, DC trafficking, DC–T-cell interactions, and subsequent immune response activation [71].
-Early studies targeting antigens to DCIR2 and DEC205 showed that immune tolerance is elicited in the absence of DC-activating stimuli, whereas co-administration of DC-activating stimuli is necessary to induce immune responses [34].
-Subsequent studies targeting antigens to a range of CLRs with a DC-activating stimulus resulted in the effective generation of CD4+ and CD8+ T-cell responses [51, 72].
-Furthermore, targeting antigens to CLRs enhanced antibody responses [73].
-Although most of these studies are conducted in mice, a number of studies in humans using DC-SIGN [74] and MR [75] have emerged, demonstrating successful induction of naive and memory tumor-specific T-cell responses.
-However, additional studies are needed to translate this innovative strategy into clinical applications in humans.
+Newer strategies are being developed that aim at dendritic cell-specific molecules, such as Fc receptors, CD40, and C-type lectin receptors (CLRs).
+CLRs are of particular interest because they are expressed differently across DC subsets and include DEC205, DC-SIGN, mannose receptor (MR), and Dectin-1.
+These receptors play a crucial role in the identification and capture of glycosylated self-antigens and pathogens for antigen presentation, as well as in the movement of DCs, interactions between DCs and T-cells, and the activation of subsequent immune responses [71].
+Initial experiments that targeted antigens to DCIR2 and DEC205 found that without activating signals for DCs, immune tolerance was induced, while the simultaneous administration of DC-activating signals was required to trigger immune responses [34].
+Later experiments that targeted antigens to various CLRs along with a DC-activating signal were successful in eliciting strong CD4+ and CD8+ T-cell responses [51, 72].
+Additionally, directing antigens towards CLRs has been shown to improve antibody responses [73].
+While most of this research has been conducted in mice, there are emerging studies in humans focusing on MR [75] and DC-SIGN [74], showing promising results in the activation of naive and memory tumor-specific T-cell responses.
+Nevertheless, further research is necessary to adapt this promising approach for clinical use in humans.

 Genetic Modification for Enhanced Functionality

-Although there is knowledge about signals for dendritic cell (DC) maturation and activation, the optimal sequence and signals to deliver for generating optimal T-cell immunity in vivo remain unclear.
+Although there is knowledge about signals for dendritic cell (DC) maturation and activation, the optimal signal to activate T-cells in vivo remain unclear.
 Current clinical trials of cancer immunotherapy use DCs from various sources, including those isolated directly from unmobilized or Flt3 ligand-mobilized peripheral blood, or generated in vitro from CD34+ progenitors, CD14+ monocytes, or adherent peripheral blood mononuclear cells.
 These DC populations are generally heterologous and often immature, expressing low levels of B7-1, ICAM-1, and LFA-3, despite being efficient in antigen uptake and processing.
-To address this, some studies have observed increased expression of these molecules after infection with vectors containing TRICOM.
+Some studies have observed increased expression of these molecules after infection with vectors containing TRICOM.

 Immature DCs are loaded with antigens in various forms, such as peptides, proteins, tumor lysates, apoptotic bodies, or tumor cell fusions.
 Gene transfer through DNA or messenger RNA encoding the antigen has also been investigated for antigen loading and processing.
 These loaded DCs may undergo further processing by maturation with second signals like tumor necrosis factor-α, CD40 ligand, or monocyte-conditioned media before administration to patients via different routes, such as intravenous, intradermal, subcutaneous, or direct intralymphatic or intranodal injection.